Moonrise (TV series)

-Moonrise (ムーンライズ, Mūnraizu) is a Japanese original net animation (ONA) series directed by Masashi Koizuka and produced by Wit Studio, based on a novel written by Tow Ubukata.
+Moonrise (ムーンライズ, Mūnraizu) is a Japanese original net animation (ONA) series directed by Masashi Koizuka and produced by Wit Studio, based on a concept by Tow Ubukata.
 It premiered on Netflix on April 10, 2025.

 Plot

 Trapped at the height of a cosmic conflict between Earth and the Moon, Jack (Chiaki Kobayashi) enlists as a scout in Earth's army seeking revenge against the Moon's rebel forces, but ends up discovering an unexpected leader.